survivejs/webpack-book/manuscript/optimizing_build/06_analyzing_build_statistics.md

 ## Independent Tools

-In addition to tools that work with webpack output, there are a few that are webpack agnostic and worth a mention.
+In addition to tools that work with webpack output, there are a couple that are webpack agnostic and worth a mention.

 ### source-map-explorer